hyu-iot/federated-learning/final/README.md

 ## Parameters

-Configuration parameters are divided into the following nested sections within a `config.` file:
+Configuration parameters are divided into the following nested sections within a `config.json` file:

 * `clients`: Nested options pertaining to the clients.
   * `total`: `[positive integer]`, Number of total clients to be managed by server.